sjoerdwels/Guaranteed-TX/README.md

 For building the Smart-Shard Visualiser the source code needs to be available on the build system and Golang version >1.4+.
 Smart-Shard uses Go bindings for nuklear.h — a small ANSI C gui library and requires a GNU Compiler Collection to build nuklear.
 Windows users can use MinGW.
 An extended installation description for nuklear can be found in the [Nuklear Go binding](https://github.com/golang-ui/nuklear) repository.

+Subsequently, one can compile the code with `go build`.

 ## About Smart-Shard
 Smart-shard exist of two parts:
 1. A reliable messaging protocol for Ethereum 2.0.